 The winner of this race will wear the first leader’s jersey of the series into the more traditional Spring Classics.

-Ronde van Drenthe - Postponed from March 14, Netherlands (requested October)
+Ronde van Drenthe - Postponed from March 14, Netherlands (POSTPONED: new date October 23)

 The sprinter-friendly route is roughly 160 kilometres between Assen and Hoogeveen and made up of a series of loops over cobbled sectors and four trips up the VAM Berg, and then 50km to the finish.
 Riders who have historically done well in this race are powerful one-day specialists on flatter terrain.
 The event was cancelled last year.
 Although it is traditionally part of the one-day races held in March, organizers have requested a later date in October.